 (2) from partially participating employer to excluded.

-Cause may include, but is not limited to, failure to submit the Self-Insurers' Annual Report and/or failure to estimate future claim liabilities on the Self-Insurers' Annual Report fully pursuant to Section 15300 as determined in an audit; inclusion of claim liabilities of subsidiaries or affiliates in their self-insurance program that have not been granted a Certificate to Self-Insure by the Director; failure to post a security deposit pursuant to Labor Code Section 3701 and these regulations; failure to meet the financial requirements for self-insurance pursuant to Section 15203.1; failure to submit an Assumption and Guarantee Agreement pursuant to Section 15203.1; and/or, failure to pay any assessments, fees, and/or penalties pursuant to Labor Code Section 3702.9, this article, and/or Articles 4 or 9 of this subchapter 2.
+Cause may include, but is not limited to, failure to submit the Self-Insurers' Annual Report and/or failure to estimate future claim liabilities on the Self-Insurers' Annual Report fully pursuant to Section 15300 as determined in an audit; failure to file a complete and timely Actuarial Study and Summary; upon written request by the Self-Insurers Security Fund to down grade an employer’s status; inclusion of claim liabilities of subsidiaries or affiliates in their self-insurance program that have not been granted a Certificate to Self-Insure by the Director; failure to post a security deposit pursuant to Labor Code Section 3701 and these regulations; failure to meet the financial requirements for self-insurance pursuant to Section 15203.1; failure to submit an Assumption and Guarantee Agreement pursuant to Section 15203.1; and/or, failure to pay any assessments, fees, and/or penalties pursuant to Labor Code Section 3702.9, this article, and/or Articles 4 or 9 of this subchapter 2.

 Note: Authority cited: Sections 3701, 3701.8 and 3702.10, Labor Code.
 Reference: Sections 3701 and 3701.8, Labor Code; and Section 6527, Government Code.